clancyz/fis-postprocessor-smarty-hmr/README.md

 # fis-postprocessor-smarty-hmr

-fis postprocessor to smarty for start a remote hmr server.
+fis postprocessor to smarty for connect a remote page with local hmr server.

 ## Usage